JackdiQuadri97/Optimization-for-Data-Science---Project/README.md

+# Human Pose Estimation on LSP Dataset
-# Final Project - Optimization for Data Science - Data Science MSc. - UniPD
+### Final Project for Optimization for Data Science course, MSc.
+Data Science @ UniPD
-# Giacomo Virginio, Mikhail Kolobov
+#### Giacomo Virginio, Mikhail Kolobov

 This github contains the code for the implementation of algorithms from the papers of Sahu et al., Gao et al. and Lobanov et al. regarding optimization in the zeroth order Frank-Wolfe methods.